 Wow, it’s been a whirlwind of two weeks since school has started.
 Many long nights, many ideas and many suggestions have gone into making my classroom what it is and I totally want to share that with you.

 As you walk into my classroom, you see the signs by my door.
-I need to add some more stuff in this area and have made a banner with my name and canâ€™t decide if it will go above the door or on my desk.
+I need to add some more stuff in this area and have made a banner with my name.
+Still deciding if it will go above the door or on my desk.
 The name sign is something I made and everyone in the school has one next to their door.
 My tutorial times are posted for my students to see and the quote about being late is perfectly placed because this is where I greet my students and sign in tardies as needed.

 As my students walk in they go straight to this table which has all the materials they will need for the day laid out for them.

 Behind the materials needed for the day, are my turn in baskets.
 I got these baskets before school at Dollar Tree and am so happy.
 I don’t have baskets for my two newspaper classes as we turn in everything on edModo.
 The signs on the front are something I created and just tied onto the baskets with twine.

 Above the turn in baskets is my “In The News” bulletin board.
-As you can see, there isn’t much news right now but it also has my noise level chart, my 3-2-1 response poster, my Twitter poster so students can follow me and I have added a Sheldon Cooper poster I created but snapped the picture before I added it.
+As you can see, there isn’t much news right now but it also has my noise level chart, my 3-2-1 response poster, my Twitter poster so students can follow me.
+I have added a Sheldon Cooper poster I created but snapped the picture before I added it.
 At the bottom of the bulletin board, I post my students birthdays for the month.
-I need to swap out August and put up September next week.

-At the table you will see each person has a job taped down.
+At the table, you will see each person has a job taped down.
 These can be downloaded FREE here.
 I also have their table tubs that are labeled with their table number and sit on top of the table label.
 This is a FREE download here.
 I got the idea for the “Tidy Trash Tubs” from the blogosphere and was so excited that I have implemented these because it makes for so much less up and down during class.
 These tags are available FREE here.

 Since I had to recreate all my calendar stuff due to the laminator eating things, I went the easier route this time and just created them with Power Point and some fun frames and fonts.
 I have these available for FREE download here if you are interested.
 You can find the numbers as a FREE download here as well.
 The Word of the Day hasn’t really started being used yet but the plan is the first student who is able to tell me what it means in each class will get a sticker (more info on this at a later time).

 Next to my calendar area is my “Bazinga Board” which my students are totally in love with.
 It is now covered completely with all of the papers from the first homework who made a 90 or higher.
 Sheldon totally brings a lot of humor into the classroom and allows me to connect with my students in a different way.